IWA: Inland waterways heritage loss needs to stop urges new report

 RYA leads call for limited and controlled access to marinas

-With the current COVID-19 pandemic forcing the country into lockdown, the Royal Yachting Aassociation has received a considerable number of enquiries from concerned members who are not able to gain access to their boats now that most marinas have closed.
+With the current COVID-19 pandemic forcing the country into lockdown, the Royal Yachting Aassociation has received a considerable number of enquiries from concerned members who are not able to gain access to their boats now that most marinas have controlled access.

 RYA is acutely aware that their members currently have valid concerns about the inability to undertake checks in respect of security and essential maintenance.
 In response, the RYA is writing to key Government Ministers seeking definitive guidance that will give a clear and practical way forward to give owners immediate access to their boats whilst respecting current measures to control COVID-19.